ESIPFed/data-help-desk/docs/planning/detailed_planning_steps.md

     - To track consultation details, including date, time, topic discussed, and resolution.
     - To enable the evaluation of the effectiveness of the data help desk services.
+    - To track the types of questions asked to inform future training and resource development.

     > **Example tracking system**
     >